bitmakerlabs/wdi-march-2017/16-B-routing-and-controllers-advanced-breakout/README.md

+*Reminder for instructor: Start quick time*

+---

 # Routing and Controllers - Advanced Concepts

-This lesson is meant to come after the Routing and Controllers - Introduction lesson, and introduces some more complex topics.
+This lesson introduces some more complex concepts related to Routing and Controllers.

 ## Agenda

-After this lesson, you will know about:
+- Recap & Context
+- Review concepts we'll be covering today
+- Deep dive into today's concepts
+- Wrap-up: resources, review, what's next

+## Recap & Context

+- Pull the latest files from the team lesson repo
+- How this lesson fits into the curriculum

+## Concepts

 ### Routing
-- Multiple Static in a single URL
+- Multiple Static segments in a URL
-- Multiple Dynamic Segments in a single URL
+- Multiple Dynamic segments in a URL
 - Nested Resources
-- URL Helpers
+- Path & URL Helpers

 ### Controllers
+- Overriding default view template
 - Strong Params
 - Filters
 - Application Controller